IBN12/odin-hashmap/README.md

 hashCode = number % table_size;

 When using the division method, we usually avoid certain values of <b>table_size</b>. <b>table_size</b> should not be the value from the power of a number.
-It has been found that the bestresults with the division method are achieved when the table size is prime.
+It has been found that the best results with the division method are achieved when the table size is prime.
 However if <b>table_size</b> is prime, an additional restriction is called for.

 A prime not to close to an exact power of 2 is often good choice for <b>table_size</b>: